Nervous Dog Training Leith – Anxiety in Rescue Dogs and Puppies

 It happens some times, the world has conspired you, instead of being able to enjoy your walk 4 bikes appeared doing some sort of cycle dance followed my a series of trucks creating chaos and noise.
 Now you’ve got one nervous dog who is either hiding himself behind you or trying to take on the world.

-First of all you need to take a deep breath, second try and move to a quiter spot.
+Use Your Nose – First of all you need to take a deep breath, second try and move to a quiter spot.
 In this quiet spot scatter some treats for your dog and encourage him to find them.
-His nose will be going into over time sniffing making sure that he doesn’t miss one.
+His nose will be going into overtime sniffing making sure that he doesn’t miss one.
 All that sniffing will actually relax your dog, helping their stress levels go down.

 Next ask your dog to do something he can do like Sit, say good and reward then ask for something else.
 Do this several times in arow and he will start to forget about whats happened and will have started to re-focus on you.